Steve Sparks (volcanologist): Childhood and Career

-Steve Sparks has been hugely influential in the fields of both volcanology and igneous petrology.
-He has published over 300 papers, which have been cited more than 10,000 times, and is an ISI Highly Cited Researcher.
-He was elected a Fellow of the Royal Society in 1988 and a Fellow of the American Geophysical Union in 1998.
+He has published over 500 papers, which have been cited more than 65,000 times, and is an ISI Highly Cited Researcher.
+He is the author or editor of several books on volcanic themes and natural hazards.

+Professional Service

-Steve Sparks has a distinguished record of service to the geological community.
-He was President of the Geological Society of London from 1994 to 1996, President of IAVCEI from 1999 to 2003, and is President-elect of the VGP section of the American Geophysical Union for 2009.
-Steve Sparks was chair of the 2008 UK Research Assessment Exercise Panel for Earth Sciences.
+Sparks was President of the Geological Society of London from 1994 to 1996, President of IAVCEI from 1999 to 2003, and is President-elect of the VGP section of the American Geophysical Union for 2009.
+Sparks was chair of the 2008 UK Research Assessment Exercise Panel for Earth Sciences.

-He became chair of ACME in 2012.
+Sparks became chair of ACME in 2012.

+Recognition and Awards

+Sparks was elected a Fellow of the Royal Society in 1988 and a Fellow of the American Geophysical Union in 1998.
+His research has been recognised by several awards including: the Bigsby (1985), Murchinson (1998) and Wollaston (2011) medals from the Geological Society of London; the Bakerian Lecture of the Royal Society (2000); Arthur L Day Medal (2000) of the Geological Society of America; Arthur Holmes Medal (2004) of the European Union of Geosciences; Thorarinsson Medal (2008) of the International Association of Volcanology and Chemistry of the Earth's Interior; the 2015 Vetlesen Prizeand the Royal Medal.

 Sparks was appointed a Commander of the Order of the British Empire in the 2010 Birthday Honours for services to Environmental Sciences and a Knight Bachelor in the 2018 New Year Honours for services to Volcanology and Geology.
-In 2018 he received the Royal Medal.
+He holds honorary degrees from Plymouth University, Lancaster University, Univerisité Blaise Pascal, the Sorbonne and the 2006 Science Prize of Chiba University, Japan.

+Personal Life

+Sparks married Ann Elizabeth Talbot in June 1971 and has two sons.